nstack/stackhut/docs/examples/index.rst

 * Documented Source - http://www.github.com/StackHut/image-process
 * Service Homepage - http://www.stackhut.com/#/u/stackhut/image-process

-``image-process`` is a StackHut service that performs various image manipulation tasks and can be used to generate memes.
+``image-process`` is a StackHut service that performs various image manipulation tasks and can be used to generate *memes*.
 This Python-based service demonstrates the following features,

 * File manipulation
 * OS dependencies